 How to clean fitted braces

-If you’ve had wire braces fitted or ceramic ones, you need to make sure you’re keeping on top of cleaning in all the tricky gaps.
+If you’ve had wire braces fitted by someone like this orthodontist in Scottsdale, or ceramic ones, you need to make sure you’re keeping on top of cleaning in all the tricky gaps.
 Dentists normally recommend investing in a special brush designed to reach between the plates.
 They are usually bristled and on long sticks and make easy work of getting inside the hard-to-reach areas where plaque and tartar are most likely to build up.
 You can also get interdental brushes.
 These tiny brushes reach between the teeth and where the tooth meets the gum line – perfect to avoid gum disease and much easier to use than traditional flossing.
 It goes without saying you should be continuing to brush your teeth a minimum of twice daily, but most dentists suggest after every meal.
 Your braces will mean it’s far, far easier for food and bacteria to get trapped in your teeth, best to get it out as soon as possible.

 How to clean removable aligners